Asiana Airlines Flight 214: NTSB use of social media

 Shortly after the accident, the US National Transportation Safety Board (NTSB) used Twitter and YouTube to inform the public about the investigation and quickly publish quotes from press conferences.
 NTSB first tweeted about Asiana 214 less than one hour after the crash.
 One hour after that, the NTSB announced via Twitter that officials would hold a press conference at Reagan Airport Hangar 6 before departing for San Francisco.
 Less than 12 hours after the crash, the NTSB released a photo showing investigators conducting their first site assessment.
 On June 24, 2014, the NTSB published to YouTube a narrated accident sequence animation.

+Air Line Pilots Association

+On July 9, 2013, the Air Line Pilots Association (ALPA) criticized the NTSB for releasing "incomplete, out-of-context information" that gave the impression that pilot error was entirely to blame.

+NTSB Chairman Hersman responded: "The information we're providing is consistent with our procedures and processes ...
+One of the hallmarks of the NTSB is our transparency.
+We work for the traveling public.
+There are a lot of organizations and groups that have advocates.
+We are the advocate for the traveling public.
+We believe it's important to show our work and tell people what we are doing."
+Answering ALPA's criticism, NTSB spokeswoman Kelly Nantel also said the agency routinely provided factual updates during investigations.
+"For the public to have confidence in the investigative process, transparency and accuracy are critical", Nantel said.

+On July 11, 2013, in a follow-up press release without criticizing the NTSB, ALPA gave a general warning against speculation.

 South Korean investigation

 The South Korean government announced in a Ministry of Land, Infrastructure and Transport (MOLIT) statement that it would investigate whether the crew followed procedures and how they were trained.